Amazon offers a range of advertising solutions for brands and sellers of any size to meet their marketing goals and grow their business.

 You can adjust your bids for these placements up to 900%.
 For example, if you choose Top-of-Search with a $1 bid and apply a 50% adjustment, Amazon will increase your bid to $1.50 to give you the Top-of-Search placement.

 Dynamic bidding (down only) can help you save money at times when your ads aren’t likely to convert.
-If you’re testing a new campaign or if you want to reduce ad costs, chances are that this bidding strategy will be your best bet.
+If you want to reduce ad costs, chances are that this bidding strategy will be your best bet.
+If you’re testing a new campaign, consider using Fixed Bid the first 2 weeks to ensure your ad gets shown.

 When it comes to Amazon’s other dynamic bid option (up and down), you should be careful.
 While you may want to try it out for especially competitive markets, it’s very easy to overspend for so-so results with this bidding strategy.
 That’s why it’s essential to keep a close eye on your bids if you choose this strategy.